Romania

 The tax rate on micro-company revenues is:

-• 3% for micro-companies with revenues of more than EUR 60,000 or that carry out certain specific activities.
+- 3% for micro-companies with revenues of more than EUR 60,000 or that carry out primary or secondarycertain specific activities corresponding to the above-mentioned NACE codes.

-If a micro-company derives revenues of more than EUR 500,000 or its revenues from consulting and management are 20% or more of the total revenues during a fiscal year, it owes CIT as of the quarter in which they exceeded those limits.
+If a micro-company derives revenues of more than EUR 250,000 then it owes CIT as of the quarter in which they exceeded those limits.

 The calculation and payment of tax for micro-companies shall be performed quarterly, by the 25th day (inclusive) of the month following the quarter for which the tax is calculated.